 For more information, please click here.

 We are looking for PhD students and postdocs to work on the theory of:

 - machine learning (deep neural networks) applied to physics

 - quantum technologies including quantum simulation

-The MPL is a world-leading research institute dedicated to fundamental research on all areas related to the science of light.
+The Max Planck Institute for the Science of Light is a world-leading research institute dedicated to fundamental research on all areas related to the science of light.